DAV027/Campus-SuperAdmin/README.md

      ```

 3. **Run the app**
-   - In Eclipse, right-click project → Run As → Spring Boot App
+   - In Eclipse, right-click project → Run As → Java Application
    - Or using terminal:
      ```bash
      mvn spring-boot:run